allthroughthenight/allthroughthenight.github.io/_posts/2020-01-20-what-ive-learned-so-far.md

 [The Bike Shed Effect](https://personalexcellence.co/blog/bike-shed-effect/): The less technical a decision is, the more opinionated input can be.
 To avoid this, just make a decision and move on, because the color of the bike shed probably doesn't matter.

-[The free coffee test, or Lefkowitz’s Law of Corporate Financial Health](https://jasonlefkowitz.net/2013/05/introducing-lefkowitzs-law-of-corporate-financial-health/): When an organization faces hardship, the take away little things that affect the average employee (free coffee, snacks, etc), instead addressign larger issues (budget, ) to handle finacial hardship.
+[The free coffee test, or Lefkowitz’s Law of Corporate Financial Health](https://jasonlefkowitz.net/2013/05/introducing-lefkowitzs-law-of-corporate-financial-health/): When an organization faces hardship, the take away little things that affect the average employee (free coffee, snacks, etc), instead addressing larger issues (budget, ) to handle financial hardship.

 [TIFU by getting Google to ban our entire company while on the toilet](https://www.reddit.com/r/tifu/comments/8kvias/tifu_by_getting_google_to_ban_our_entire_company/): Since the poster's personal Google account was connected to his work account, when they violated their ToS with a joke app, it ended up banning their entire office.